Silver25/creative-spark/README.md

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
-- The images used for the gallery page were taken from this other open source site
+- The main header image used for the dev page taken from: <a href="https://www.freepik.com/free-photo/many-colorful-beads-plier-wooden-desk_4635908.htm"> freepik</a>

 ### Tools